hamad0786/gokite-ai/README.md

 "How do gas fees work in Ethereum?",
 "What is the difference between a coin and a token?",
 "How does blockchain ensure transparency and security?",
-"What industries can benefit from blockchain technology?", ]
+"What industries can benefit from blockchain technology?"
+]
 ```